varunpvp/fast-share/README.md

 # Fast Share

-An app to quickly share and recieves files between computer/mobile using QR codes
+An app to quickly share and recieves files between computer/mobile with QR codes

 # fast-share